Types of Employee Benefit Insurance Advisors

 TPAs are very common in the United States as many insurers there tend to prefer to market employee benefit insurance via third parties as they choose not to incur the overhead of doing so through a housed agent.
 Also, due to the significantly larger size of the employee benefit insurance marketplace in the US, there is merit to separating the many lines of insurance that fall under benefit plans in order to gain better pricing by specific benefit line through a number of different insurers.

 Doing so however requires sophisticated billing systems that combine all lines of benefits into a single bill for their benefit plan client companies.
-Because of the larger coverage volumes by benefit line, US insurers also tend to be more open to direct electronic data interfaces with larger TPAs.
-But the Canadian marketplace is not the same as the US.
+Because of the larger coverage volumes by benefit line, US insurers also tend to be more open to direct electronic data interfaces with larger TPAs, but the Canadian marketplace is not as large as the US marketplace.

-In reality, regardless of what they claim, not much of the forgoing applies to Canadian based TPAs other than some isolated better pricing on certain secondary lower claim benefit lines like Accidental Death & Dismemberment.
+In reality, regardless of what they claim, not much of the forgoing applies to Canadian based TPAs other than some isolated better pricing on certain secondary lower claim and premium benefit lines like Accidental Death & Dismemberment or Dependent Life.
 In general, Canadian based TPAs do not receive the same level of accommodation with insurers to interface and upload their client companies’ data so they tend to essentially be a ‘middle-man’ between the client company and various insurers.
-This in-turn, eventually adds additional fees in the rates charged over and above the broker’s fees that brought them the business (some TPAs also employ in-house brokers).
+This in-turn, eventually adds another level of expenses charged to the client over and above the broker’s fees (some TPAs also employ in-house brokers).
+TPAs are businesses; they need to make a profit to stay in business.

-This is why for a one-off company in Canada, dealing through a TPAs middleman website portal to bypass an insurers’ normally better application interface makes little sense from an economic or convenience standpoint.
+This is why for a one-off company in Canada, dealing through a TPA's middleware software to bypass an insurers’ normally more technically sound and secure application interface makes little sense from an economic or convenience standpoint.
 Not to mention the inconvenience of dealing through the TPA to get to various insurers for the different types of benefit line claims.

 For Canadian companies, it generally makes much more sense to use an experienced group benefits specialist advisor that brokers their benefit plans directly from insurers.